St Andrew’s Turi Scholarships

 Scholarships differ from bursaries, which are means-tested awards given to help support families who wouldn’t otherwise be able to afford some or all of the school fees.
-Our scholarships do not carry any automatic fee remission, although there are financial awards available when moving from Y11 into Sixth Form.
+Our scholarships do not carry any automatic fee remission, although there are significant financial awards available when moving from Y11 into Sixth Form.

 When a student applies for a scholarship it is possible for parents to apply for a means-tested bursary in connection with that scholarship to support the payment of school fees.